 Erica, meanwhile, has since started her own small business and is paying it forward by setting up a mutual aid group in her community.

 “A significant benefit of the No Interest Personal Loan Scheme is to demonstrate that these consumers can pay back the loans,” Mestrallet says.
-“And it’s meeting that objective, with a payback rate of more than 85% to date.”
+“And it’s meeting that objective, with a payback rate of more than 85 percent to date.”

 The third programme is more preventative.
-JPMorganChase helped Fair4All Finance fund a searchable database of grants and government programmes.
+JPMorganChase funded Fair4All Finance’s creation of a searchable database of grants and government programmes.
 Credit unions can use this data to see if applicants qualify for free assistance.
 “The credit unions can see whether these people might be able to avoid taking out a loan at all,” says Claudia Rossler, Chief Customer Experience Officer at JPMorganChase.

 The database has helped nearly 45,000 people find grants, with an average value of £900.